 We love the people who grow our food.

-And the other is when we sit around the table with our toddler daughter, enjoying a meal we made together while she stood on a chair at the kitchen counter watching what we do, and we all take our first bite.
-Lu says “Yumma yumma!” and digs in for more.
+One of our purest pleasures is sitting at the table with our kids, enjoying a meal we made together.
+Desmond says “Yumma yumma!” and digs in for more.
+Lucy is proud of the part she played in making the meal.
 Danny and I grin at each other over the table and eat more, laughing.

 As a kid, I always dreamed of being a writer.
 One of the literary kinds.
 Not the one whose books would be produced in thick, cheap paperbacks that fall apart halfway through the read.
 No, as much as I thrilled to the sound of The Beatles “Paperback Writer,” I had higher aspirations.

 After all that reading, all those books or actually, after reading my first book, long ago, before I had the words to say it, I knew that I wanted to write.
 And not just write.
 I was going to write the books that transported everyone else away.
 And they’d make my book into a movie, and I’d never have to borrow books from the library again.

 No one has made a movie out of cookbooks yet.
 That’s no longer my aspiration.
 However, four times I have held a new book I wrote in my hands.
 And every time?